 6 Where there is one competition on an evening members may enter up to three prints, unless otherwise indicated by a Committee member.
 Where there are two competitions in one evening, each member may enter two prints for each competition.
 (This does not apply if there are both Print and Projected Image League Competitions on the same evening, in which three images may be entered in each competition).
 The Committee has the right to change the number of prints that may be entered in any competition.

-7 Trophies for all print competitions shall be held for 12 months.
-It is the responsibility of the winner to have the trophy engraved at his/her own expense.
+7 Trophies for all competitions shall be held for 12 months.
+The trophy winner will be asked to pay half the cost of engraving the trophy.
+The Club will organise the engraving.

 League Print Competitions

 The Competition may be in two Sections graded on ability (and dependent on the membership in any club year).
 Members may be assigned to a Section at the discretion of the Committee:

 Section 1 – Advanced

 1 There will be a number of rounds (“Rounds”) for the competition – generally 5 or 6.
 Please refer to the published programme or syllabus for the number of Rounds in any given club year.
 The club year runs from the first Friday following an Annual General Meeting to the next AGM.

 2 A trophy will be awarded in each Section to the member scoring the largest cumulative points total during the club year.
 In each Round, the winning print will receive 25 points, second print 20 points, third print 15 points, each Certificate of Merit print 10 points and each Highly Commended print 5 points.
 The Ken Looker Memorial Trophy will be awarded to the winner of Section 1.
 The Stewart Hall Trophy will be awarded to the winner of Section 2.